-Students studying for the MPhil Qualifying Test will receive formal written feedback on their Sociological Analysis Term Essay which is submitted on a date specified by the course provider.
+Students studying for the MSc will receive formal written feedback on their Sociological Analysis Term Essay which is submitted on a date specified by the course provider.

-Students will receive formal written feedback on their MPhil Thesis submitted in the final term of the second year of their course.
+Students will receive formal written feedback on their MSc Thesis submitted in the final term of their course.
 The feedback will be sent via email in due course after the final Exam Board convening.

-MPhil Supervision
+MSc Supervision